 What Is Panting?

-Moderate to rapid open-mouthed respiration, termed puppy panting, is a normal puppy behavior that lowers body temperature and also gets oxygen into the puppy's bloodstream.
+Moderate to rapid open-mouthed respiration is a normal dog behavior that lowers body temperature and also gets oxygen into the puppy's bloodstream.

 Panting as a cooling mechanism is necessary because dogs do not have an effective system of sweat glands like people do.
 Instead, dogs cool their bodies using the evaporation of moisture from the mouth and tongue, and by exchanging the hot air of their lungs with cooler external air.

 When the outside air temperature is the same or higher than the puppy’s normal body temperature of 102 degrees, panting won’t effectively cool off the puppy and can lead to heat stroke.
 Hot puppies may also resort to digging to scoop out cool places to rest.

-Common Reasons for Puppy Panting
+Common Reasons for Panting

-- The weather is hot and your puppy pants to cool off.
+1. The weather is hot and your puppy pants to cool off.

 - Medications given by the veterinarian may increase respiration or prompt panting.